Pet versus Show

 Co-Ownership

 This means that we, the breeders, will be listed on the AKC Registration Certificate along with you, the buyer.
 The co-ownership agreement is used to give us, as breeders, certain rights pertaining to the showing and breeding of one of our highest quality puppies.
-Those terms are spelled out in our show contract and will be discussed thoroughly with you.
+Those terms are spelled out in our show contract and will be discussed thoroughly.

 Responsibilities